nadethoughts/Aetheria/World/Religion/Deities/Raythelion.md

 Other deities are reflections of Raythelion, each an aspect of his multifaceted nature.
 They govern their realms under Raythelion's omnipotent gaze, preserving the harmony of creation.

 ### The Celestial Emissaries
-Known as the [[La Pelu]], these beings are fragments of Raythelion's solar essence, serving as his heralds.
+Known as the [[La Pelu (Sun Swords)]], these beings are fragments of Raythelion's solar essence, serving as his heralds.
 They manifest throughout history, steering the course of events towards enlightenment and prosperity.

-In the modern Culture however, they are thought to be servants of [[Erabose]] with hidden agendas of destruction, due to a time of fear and destruction, 400 years ago in which many of the Sun Swords ([[La Pelu]]) were corrupted and made to be servants of [[Erabose]].
-This brought to an end the Golden Age of [[The Blessed Realm]] and in order to save the world, they were forced to put all the [[La Pelu]] to the sword.
+In the modern Culture however, they are thought to be servants of [[Erabose]] with hidden agendas of destruction, due to a time of fear and destruction, 400 years ago in which many of the Sun Swords ([[La Pelu (Sun Swords)]]) were corrupted and made to be servants of [[Erabose]].
+This brought to an end the Golden Age of [[The Blessed Realm]] and in order to save the world, they were forced to put all the [[La Pelu (Sun Swords)]] to the sword.
 Rather than risk another time of darkness, [[The Blessed Realm]] created Systems and Knights orders to destroy any Sun Swords who appear before they become too powerful to defeat.

 ### The Benevolent Watcher
 As a nurturing force, Raythelion's warmth encourages life's flourishing across the cosmos.
 He is the reluctant intervener, acting only when the fabric of existence is at risk, serving as the ultimate guardian.